About Pink Dot SG

 The annual Pink Dot rally has always been an event organised by Singaporeans for Singaporeans.
 As it grew in size and reputation over the years, corporate support for the movement also increased.
 2016 Sponsors included Google, Facebook, Twitter, Barclays, JP Morgan, Goldman Sachs, BP, Bloomberg, GE, NBCU, Apple, Microsoft, Visa and Clifford Chance.

-In response, Darius Cheung (CEO of 99.co) initiated the Red Dot for Pink Dot campaign, with the goal of bringing 100 Singaporean companies onboard as sponsors of Pink Dot 2017.
+In response, Darius Cheung (CEO of 99.co) initiated the Red Dot for Pink Dot campaign (“RD4PD), with the goal of bringing 100 Singaporean companies onboard as sponsors of Pink Dot 2017.
 That year, Corporate Singapore put forth a strong show of support the Red Dot for Pink Dot campaign and more than 120 companies signed up as sponsors, exceeding our expectations.
+The 2018 and 2019 editions of the RD4PD campaign was met with similar success, which showed that there were many Singaporeans and Singapore-owned companies that care about building an inclusive Singapore.

 More than just a sponsorship drive for Pink Dot SG, Red Dot for Pink Dot has grown into a platform for Singapore companies and business leaders across all industries to network, share best practices and lend their support towards inclusion and diversity in Singapore.